cpsughrue/gsoc_proposal/README.md

 // senario two: precompiled module is used new_ttl = curent_ttl + (depth_in_DAG * SCALING_FACTOR_2);
 ```
+Once a module's ttl has expired it will be flaged as a candidate for deletion.
+If multiple modules have expired the cache invalidator will start with the module with the lowest weight.

 [1] future development work could include creating an in memory cache in addition to an on disk cache